akirakianna/project-2/README.md

 ## Lessons Learned
 - Design with mobile first in mind.
-- Plan ahead for API selection - we spent too long trying to find the right one to use.
+- Plan ahead for API selection - we spent too long trying to find one that would work with our general idea.
-- We also learned the complexity of accessing specific information from public APIs.
+- We also learned the complexity of using and accessing specific information from public APIs.

 ## Future Features

 - Fully responsive (currently not responsive)
-- Similar artist links for each of the similar artists linked (accordion effect).
+- Similar artist links for each of the similar artists linked (continued accordion effect).

 ## Credit